COBRA starts to bite

 Another potential solution is Medicaid, which can provide free or low-cost health coverage.
 No need to watch for an enrollment window: You’re able to apply online at any time of year.

 You can qualify based on a combination of your income, disability, family status and household size, but in states that have expanded Medicaid coverage, you can qualify based on your income alone.
-For a single adult, that cutoff is about $1,482 per month.

 States have different rules, but many have made it easier for you to know whether you qualify.
 Some offer real-time determinations about your eligibility and allow for automated renewals.